 The Wonka Cast Includes Timothée Chalamet, Rowan Atkinson, Sally Hawkins, Keegan-Michael Key And More

 Taking on the role of the titular chocolatier in Wonka will be Timothée Chalamet, who will be joined by a few of the most charismatic faces (and voices) in show business today.
-The identities of their respective roles have not yet been revealed by Warner Bros., but the cast includes Rowan Atkinson, Sally Hawkins, Keegan-Michael Key, Olivia Colman, Mathew Baynton, Jim Carter, Tom Davis, Simon Farnaby (who also co-wrote the film), Matt Lucas, Natasha Rothwell, and various other notable stars of film, television, and theatre.
-Expect to hear more about the Wonka cast as we get closer to the film’s Spring 2023 release date.
+The Wonka cast also includes Rowan Atkinson, Sally Hawkins, Keegan-Michael Key, Olivia Colman, Mathew Baynton, Jim Carter, Tom Davis, Simon Farnaby (who also co-wrote the film), Matt Lucas, and Natasha Rothwell, according to Deadline.
+It was revealed by IGN in April 2023 that Hugh Grant had joined the cast as an Oompa Loompa in the upcoming picture.

 The Movie Will Follow A Young Willy Wonka Before He Opens His Iconic Chocolate Factory

 Unlike the 1971 classic Willy Wonka and the Chocolate Factory or Tim Burton’s 2005 reimagining Charlie and the Chocolate Factory, the upcoming Wonka will follow the titular character long before he was running a successful (and rather dangerous) candy factory.
 Judging by what we’ve seen in the first trailer, the movie will see the inventive and magical chocolate-maker try to make his mark on the world, a journey that puts him on a collision course with the Chocolate Cartel, which includes longtime rival Arthur Slugworth (Paterson Joseph) and his established candy-makers.

 Wonka Is Being Helmed By Paddington Director Paul King